Forest-Eloghosa/your-daily-boost/README.md

    - Gradient hero section
    - Styled footer with social links
    - Toast-style feedback messages (instead of intrusive alert boxes)

+6. **Custom 404 Error Page**
+   Users who visit a non-existent page are shown a friendly 404 error screen with a prominent button to return to the homepage, ensuring smooth navigation and a consistent user experience.

 ##  Design
 - **Colors:** Calm, uplifting palette with distinct mood colors.